McElroy, Henry F.

 On August 17, 1927, a jubilant crowd of 25,000 gathered at the site of the present-day Charles B. Wheeler Downtown Airport to listen to speeches given by Charles Lindbergh and city officials in order to dedicate Municipal Airport.

 A longhand note written by Harry S. Truman while he was a judge for Jackson County, Missouri.
-In this note, Truman exposes many of the names and relations of those involved with the Pendergast machine in Kansas City.
+In this note, Truman recounts his childhood and early adulthood.
+Notable events described include his construction of the Jackson County Courthouse, his start in politics, and his family history.

 Pages